fatihsemirgin/fatihsemirgin/README.md

 ### Hi there 👋
 I'm Fatih and I'm a computer engineering student at Dokuz Eylul University.
 3th grade
-- 🔭 I’m currently working on web
+- 🔭 I’m currently working on web (Fronted for now)
 - 🌱 I’m currently learning html css javascript
 - 📫 How to reach me: You can send me a mail --> fatih.semirgin@gmail.com
 - 💬 Ask me about  engineering or even computer engineering